 Mainly, there are three classifications of drawing:

 • Casual Drawing – Sketching and doodling fall under this category.
 This type is incomplete and has an unassigned function.
-Because of its hard, unfinished, abstract form, the observer can assign the desired meaning to it.
+The observer can assign the desired meaning because of its complex, unfinished, abstract form.

-• Preparatory Drawing – It’s a form that is more refined compared to causal drawing, and it’s usually used as a draft for the final artwork.
+• Preparatory Drawing – It’s a more refined form than causal drawing, and it’s usually used as a draft for the final artwork.

-• Finished Drawing – A entirely independent form of drawing is called finished drawing.
+• Finished Drawing – A entirely independent form is called finished drawing.
 Cartoons and caricatures belong to this class.
 In fact, this style is frequently confused with an illustration.

 The History Of Drawing

-The known era of the first knowns drawings ranges from 30,000 to 10,000 BC.
-They were discovered in 1870 in caves of France and Spain and are considered as the earliest drawing expression of human civilization.
+The known era of the first known drawings ranges from 30,000 to 10,000 BC.
+They were discovered in 1870 in the caves of France and Spain and are considered the earliest drawing expression of human civilization.

-Also, the figures found in the caves were made with the use of the primitive tools that prehistoric people had at that time.
-Actually, the history of drawing is as old as the human race itself.
-People used to draw way before they learned how to write.
+Also, the figures found in the caves were made using the primitive tools that prehistoric people had.
+The history of drawing is as old as the human race itself, and people used to draw way before they learned how to write.

 Cave art has a religious function.
 Besides that, it gives us a glips of different aspects of prehistoric daily life.
 From here on, the evolution of drawing began.

-Fast forward to the 19th century, which brought the liberation of art from bindings of the old traditions.
-With the production of new drawing mediums, drawing wasn’t considered only as a blueprint of the finished artwork, like it was in the renaissance, but it became an art form of itself.
+Fast forward to the 19th century, which brought the liberation of art from the bindings of the old traditions.
+With the production of new drawing mediums, drawing wasn’t considered a blueprint of the finished artwork, like it was in the renaissance.
+Still, it became an art form of itself.

-Even though drawing originates from prehistoric art, nowadays, artists and designers still use different kids of it, to create everything from UX sketches to finished drawing works.
+Even though drawing originates from prehistoric art, nowadays, artists and designers still use different kinds of it to create everything from UX sketches to finished drawing works.

-Now that we covered everything that is about drawing let’s move to illustration, and the first stop on our list is the definition.
+Now that we covered everything about drawing, let’s move to illustration.
+The first stop on our list is the definition.

 What Is Illustration?

-The illustration is hard to categorize and put in concrete terms.
-It falls somewhere between graphic design and art.
+The illustration is hard to categorize and put in concrete terms, and it falls somewhere between graphic design and art.
 It is commercially orientated because, commonly, there is a client behind every order.

-Illustrations don’t exist only on paper but, you can see it on different media, from books, posters to websites.
-As already mentioned in this article, the main parallel compared to drawing is the presentation of a specific idea to the audience thought visual message.
+Illustrations don’t exist only on paper but, you can see them on different media, from books posters to websites.
+As mentioned in this article, the leading parallel compared to drawing is presenting a specific idea to the audience through a visual message.

 Who Is An Illustrator?

-The lines of who is considered to be an illustrator are blurry because there is a vast range of visuals that fall under the umbrella of the terminology.
+The lines of who is considered an illustrator are blurry because a vast range of visuals falls under the umbrella of the terminology.
 Illustrators don’t rely only on dawing, which is still a significant component of this art class.

-Yet, they also utilize different media like digital photography, stencils, and collage to create their finished works.
+Yet, they also utilize digital photography, stencils, and collage to create their finished works.
 As you can see, illustrators work across various industries and use a spectrum of mixed media.